BrettMiller47/BrettMiller47/README.md

 ### Hi there 👋

-My GitHub 🟩 may not show it, but I've been interested and actively engaged in coding for years!
+My GitHub 🟩 may not show it, but I've been actively engaged in programming for years!
 My coding origin story began with some R and Python back in 2019 while I was at Penn State.
 After joining an Operations Leadership Program with my Supply Chain & Information Systems degree, I was amazed at the speed reducing power of VBA.
 More recently I started focusing on coding full-time and graduated the University of Denver's coding bootcamp for full-stack web development.
 I'm excited to see what I can build next!

 🔭 Current Project -- Start/Sit deficit tracker for ESPN fantasy football leagues.
 Check it out the [repo](https://github.com/BrettMiller47/start-sit-deficit)!